SiaFoundation/mux/spec_v2.md

 a frame's payload is `n - (4 + 2 + 2)`.)

 A separate nonce is tracked for both the dialing and accepting peer, incremented after each use.
-The initial value for the nonces is the first 12 bytes of BLAKE2b(BLAKE2b(shared secret)), but the most significant bit of the accepting peer's nonce is flipped.
+The initial nonce value is `0` for the dialing peer and `1<<95` for the accepting peer.
 To increment a nonce, interpret its least-significant 8 bytes as a 64-bit unsigned integer.

 ### Covert Frames